felixmaker/felix-styleset/README.md

 # Felix's Styleset for [Sciter.JS](https://gitlab.com/sciter-engine/sciter-js-sdk)

-Felix's Styleset is an easy-to-use component toolkit for Sciter.JS.
+Felix's Styleset is an easy-to-use style presets for Sciter.JS.
 **WARNING**: Felix's Styleset is on original development stage.
 It maybe have breaking change in next version.

 ## How to use?
 (Preview)